Last night when I tucked my daughter into bed, she glanced over at her aquarium.

 Speaking of which, during sleep, the mouth and gill movement of your betta will be much slower than when it is awake.
 Don’t worry, this is perfectly normal because bettas use less oxygen while sleeping.
 As a result, your betta will breathe slower while sleeping.

-Many fish, including the betta, lose their color when sleeping.
+Many beautiful fish, including the betta, lose their color vibrancy when sleeping.
 Experts say that this is likely another natural form of self-defense so that your betta is not easily spotted while sleeping.

 The thing to remember is that this pale color is only temporary.
 Once your betta wakes up, its color should darken and appear richer.
-If your betta’s color doesn’t return, it could mean that your betta is unhealthy.
+If your betta’s color doesn’t return, it could mean that your betta has bad health.

 The final clue that your betta is dozing and not dead?
 Its position.